Viciooo/uva-software-evolution/series1/report.md

     | --   | -        | -    | -         |

     2.5 **Unit testing**
     Code coverage is measured using language-specific tools.
+We used JacoCo, the results and instruction can be found in ./test_coverage/README.md

      Ranks are assigned as follows:

     | Rank | Unit Test Coverage |
     |------|---------------------|